tytydraco/yessleep/out/The_Yellow_Pt_4.md

 And beside her… was me.

-Not them, of course.
+But it wasn't my sister, of course, nether was it me.
 But the first few seconds played out and I knew exactly what they were imitating — or replaying.

 It was a memory.

 One I’d buried deep.

 The night I said something cruel to my sister.
 Something I still don’t like talking about.
 She’d been sneaking out with boys, and I said something I never should’ve said.
 She ran to her room and cried quietly for an hour.
-I hated myself for it then, and seeing it now — seeing them reenact it — made the guilt feel fresh and sharp again, like it had only happened yesterday instead of eleven years ago.
+I hated myself for it then, and seeing it now — seeing them reenact it — made the guilt feel fresh and sharp again, like it had only happened yesterday instead of twelve years ago.

 Sixteen minutes later, their shapes shifted.